The crazy thing? This is self-elected. If only I was content being a bag lady.

 In any case, I've decided to steal the best of the scene-kid look.
 And by the best I mean the boys clothes.
 (I'd say mens, but really who are we kidding?)

-My new fashion icon.
+Figure two: My new fashion icon.
 Only I'll look better in the clothes because they actually come from the women's department.

 Bring on the over-sized v-necks, second-skin fitting jeans, pin-stripe vests, high top converse, and, best of all, the fedoras. (!!!)
 Let's rock and roll, baby.